codahale/grump/README.md

 ## TODO

 * Yes, I'm echoing your passphrase back to you.
 I said don't use this.
-* Curve25519 provides ~128 bits of security, but ChaCha20 provides 256
-  bits.
-It's a bit of a mismatch, but there isn't a Go impl of Curve41417 or whatever, so I'm inclined to press forward and forget about it.
 * No, there isn't any way to keep track of whose keys are whose.